himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 <exercise id="5" title="Summary">

 That concludes this guide on how to use Optuna for hyperparameter optimization.
-Hopefully you've learned how to define AllenNLP hyperparameter search space using Optuna, run the trials for optimization, and then use the results with just a few lines of code.
+Hopefully, you've learned how to define AllenNLP hyperparameter search space using Optuna, run the trials for optimization, and then use the results with just a few lines of code.
 For more details about Optuna, please see the <a href="https://optuna.org/">Optuna website</a> or <a href="https://optuna.readthedocs.io/en/stable/">Optuna documentation</a>.

 </exercise>